plutomi/plutomi/README.md

 ```

 The script also has hot reloading for both so you can make changes and see them reflected immediately once you change and save a file.
 Update the `.env` in `packages/<api|web>`for any environment variables needed.

+When running locally, due to Docker, watch, and rust compile times, we recommend running API and Web app on their own outside of docker.
+Keep Nginx, Keep database and redis since these won't need to change often if at all. m2 max taking a few minutes to build API from scratch, granted this is cross platform from arm -> amd64

 ### Deploying